Spinning Around, Utterly Dazed

 Adam Scovell is a writer and filmmaker from The Wirral.
 He is currently based in London, where he recently completed a PhD at Goldsmiths.
 Scovell has been writing about film and art at his blog, Celluloid Wicker Man, since 2012, and his work has also appeared in such publications as The Times and The Guardian.
 To date, he is the author of two books: the monograph Folk Horror: Hours Dreadful and Things Strange (2017) and, most recently, Mothlight, his début novel, published by Influx Press.
 In reviewing Mothlight for Splice, Daniel Davis Wood called it “a dark little novel of unaccountable power… dense with disturbing ideas, textured by subtle shifts in mood, and exacting in the execution of its ornate technicalities.”
-Throughout January, Adam Scovell generously gave his time to Splice to discuss his inspirations and practices via email.
+Throughout January, Daniel engaged Adam via email to discuss his inspirations and practices.

 Tone is one of the most powerful elements of Mothlight.
 It is dark and sombre, and it comes through a combination of the imagery and the narrator’s descriptions of the atmosphere, the attention he pays to the colours of things and the arrangement of space.
 And the feeling of the tone doesn’t seem too far removed from the interest you’re best known for: folk horror.
 Did you set out to write a work of folk horror once you’d found your subject, consciously making a contribution to this subgenre?

 No, I’ve wanted to generally get away from it.
 The closest tie-in to Mothlight in terms of theory is probably Hauntology — and even then, it’s more about the specific mechanism that Mark Fisher, in particular, set out for Hauntology, rather than the nostalgic music genre it has become in recent years.
 Mothlight is more psychologised than horrific.